WICG/attribution-reporting-api/trigger_attestation.md

 [issuance at source registration time](#why-doesnt-this-support-issuance-at-source-registration-time).
 Event-level reports are subject to browser randomization in which the browser needs to be free to create fake triggers.
-This means that we couldn’t possibly provide attestation for triggers as it breaks the privacy mechanism.
+This means that we couldn’t possibly provide verification for triggers as it breaks the privacy mechanism.
 It is possible to attest sources, but because event-level reports already have a high entropy (hard to guess) ID associated with it, the added benefit of tokens is minimal.